Skip to content

 Ashshash Phase II: For Men and Women Who Have Escaped Trafficking

-The second phase of Winrock International’s Ashshash project is being implemented in Bangladesh, in collaboration with local partners and governmental agencies.
-Ashshash is funded by the Embassy of Switzerland in Bangladesh.
-The project works to ensure the protection of human trafficking survivors through various social and economic support services.
-And, prevent trafficking across at-risk and […]
+The second phase of Winrock International’s Ashshash project is being implemented in Bangladesh in collaboration with local partners and governmental agencies.
+Ashshash is funded by the Swiss Agency for Development and Cooperation.
+Ashshash Phase II builds on key lessons from the first phase, expanding important local partnerships to support the delivery of a more comprehensive and personalized package of social and economic […]

 SafeStep Project